On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Proof of the Existence Result (Clause 2) of Theorem

 \subsection{Construction of Learning Methods}

-Given a finite set $\VVV$ of variables, the following is an algorithm for constructing learning methods that will be shown to witness the existence claims made in this paper.
+Given a finite set $\VVV$ of variables, the following is an algorithm for constructing learning methods that will be shown to witness the existence claim in theorem \ref{the:general1}.

 \begin{description} \im[Step 1.]
-Let each conditional independence statement about $\VVV$ be associated with a test of it that achieves strong universal consistency and adherent local uniformity (thanks to proposition \ref{pro-test-of-independence}).
-Combine those tests into a single ``super'' test $T$, which maps each data set $(\xx_1, \ldots, \xx_n)$ to a set $S = T(\xx_1, \ldots, \xx_n)$, defined as the set of all the conditional independence statements accepted by their associated tests given data set $(\xx_1, \ldots, \xx_n)$.
+Let each conditional independence statement about $\VVV$ be associated with a test of it that achieves the convergence properties established in proposition \ref{pro-test-of-independence}.
+Combine those tests into a single ``super'' test $T$, which maps each data set $(\xx_1, \ldots, \xx_n)$ to the set $\Sigma = T(\xx_1, \ldots, \xx_n)$ of all the conditional independence statements accepted by their associated tests given data set $(\xx_1, \ldots, \xx_n)$.